appserver-io/appserver/_docs/aop.md

 }
 ```

-This is technically the same as if the call to the logger would have been implemented within the `logIfTrue` with two exceptions:
+This is technically the same as if the call to the logger would have been implemented within the `logIfTrue` besides two exceptions:

-- The weaving can be switched off externally by not using the AOP features for the annotated files
+* The weaving can be switched off externally by not using the AOP features for the annotated files
-- The woven code does not count into the method's original logic and is therefore not wrapped by other advices
+* The woven code does not count into the method's original logic and is therefore not wrapped by other advices

 ### Advices and the method invocation object